GaurangTandon/ProKeys/README.md

 -  highlight snippet on save, edit to indicate save
 -  fix for certain keycodes not corresponding with their actual key name (in hotkey feature)
 -  support for http://ckeditor.com/demo (if possible)
--  fix for GitHub, JSFiddle, and other sites which use their own editor (which interferes with ProKeys)

 **2.6.0** - upcoming
+- remove case-sensitivity for snippet names!
 - shorter image names
 - minified images - saving nearly 10 KB :)
 - new Google Plus logo in About page